xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 Allowing root login from a foreign IP address
 ---------------------------------------------

-Now our database will listen to connections from other boxes, but we have to allow root to login from another IP address.
+Now our database will listen to connections from other servers, but we have to allow root to login from another IP address.
 We do this by logging into the DB as root with

 .. code::